Elizaveta74/playground/CSharp/Tutorials/CreateConsoleProject.md

 ![OpenGitBashWindow](Media/CreateConsoleProject/OpenGitBashWindow.png)

-7.Create new branch with the same name as your task id in JIRA:
+7.Make sure you're on `master` branch and create new branch with the same name as your task id in JIRA:

 ![CreateNewBranch](Media/CreateConsoleProject/CreatingNewBranch.png)